secure-software-engineering/CogniCrypt-IntelliJ/README.md

 Requirements:

-- Installation of Android Studio (tested with 2018.3.6)
+- Installation of Android Studio (tested with version 2018.3.6)

-# Build, Installation
+# Build

 Run `gradlew assemble` in root directory